-Lewis Hamilton wins Spanish GP for 88th career victory in F1
+No worries: Hamilton wins Spanish GP for 88th victory in F1

 Hamilton set the pace with a confident start.

-While he and Verstappen swapped fastest lap times, Bottas was stuck behind Stroll for four laps.
+While he and Verstappen swapped fastest lap times, Bottas labored behind Stroll for four laps.

-It was Verstappen — and not Hamilton or Bottas — who was complaining about his rear tires at this point and by lap 20 of 66 he said there was “nothing left” in them.
+It was Verstappen — and not Hamilton — who was complaining about his rear tires and by lap 20 of 66 he said there was “nothing left” in them.

 The ice-cool Dutchman was getting flustered.

-“Do you want me to repeat it again?” he shouted moments later on his radio, using an expletive.
+“Do you want me to repeat it again?” he shouted moments later on his radio.
 “I’m losing so much time.”

-Finally, his team brought him in for new tires on lap 22, by which time he was nearly 10 seconds behind Hamilton and only just ahead of Bottas.
+Finally, his team brought him in for new tires on lap 22 but he was 10 seconds behind Hamilton.

-Hamilton and Bottas pitted for new tires on the next lap.
-But a blip attaching the rear lift cost Hamilton two seconds and he emerged about four seconds clear of Verstappen, who told off his engineer for talking too much about Mercedes.

-Verstappen was given a brief glimmer of hope as Hamilton’s tire was showing signs of blistering only six laps after being fitted.
+Both Mercedes pitted for new tires on the next lap.
+But a blip attaching the rear left saw Hamilton emerging about four seconds clear of Verstappen.
+He was given a brief glimmer of hope as Hamilton’s tire was showing signs of blistering only six laps after being fitted.

 But Hamilton was soon pulling away again.